RyanGlScott/RyanGlScott.github.io/about.md

 ### Contact me

-Say e-mails to ryan.gl.scott@{gmail.com,indiana.edu}, or find me on IRC as @RyanGlScott.
+Send e-mails to ryan.gl.scott@{gmail.com,indiana.edu}, or find me on IRC as @RyanGlScott.

 ---